openedx-unsupported/metrics-dashboard/README.md

 1. Change directories to `experimental/`.
 1. Copy the `dot_env` file into `.env`.
    Update it to provide credentials and URLs for the relevant services.
-1. Copy the `credentials-example.cfg` file into `conf/credentials.cfg`.

-   Update it to provide credentials for the services and sources you want to import (see comments for details).
 1. Create and enable a python3 virtual environment, and run `make requirements`.
 1. Run `make dev.up` to download and run the docker containers.
 1. Run `make mordred.logs` to watch the mordred container logs.